Video-as-Agent/VideoAgent_exp/README.md

 ### Meta-World

-To run the full AVDC on Meta-World, run the following command:
+To run the full VideoAgent on Meta-World, run the following command:

 ```bash
 # make sure you have the checkpoint ../ckpts/metaworld/model-24.pt